 “Hello, my name is Macy, and I failed a college class.”
 Sounds like a line out of an AA meeting, right?
 That’s what I thought a little hysterically when I got my first D for college Algebra.
-I couldn’t believe the course that gave me no trouble in high school could be so confusing and challenging.
+I couldn’t believe the course that gave me no trouble in high school could be so confusing and heartbreaking.

 This is a story of my journey from shock and anxiety after failing a class to admitting my mistakes, accepting failure, and rocking the same course next semester.
+I'll try to break into simple steps so it would be easy for you to follow them and maybe apply to your situation.

 I Realized I Wasn’t a Lazy Outcast